nodesource/nsolid/BUILDING.md

 ## Building to use shared dependencies at runtime

-By default Node.js is built so that all dependencies are bundled into the Node.js binary itself.
+By default N|Solid is built so that all dependencies are bundled into the N|Solid binary itself.
 This provides a single binary that includes the correct versions of all dependencies on which it depends.

-Some Node.js distributions, however, prefer to manage dependencies.
+Some N|Solid distributions, however, prefer to manage dependencies.
 A number of `configure` options are provided to support this use case.

-* For dependencies with native code, the first set of options allow Node.js to be built so that it uses a shared library at runtime instead of building and including the dependency in the Node.js binary itself.
+* For dependencies with native code, the first set of options allow N|Solid to be built so that it uses a shared library at runtime instead of building and including the dependency in the N|Solid binary itself.
 These options are in the `Shared libraries` section of the `configure` help (run `./configure --help` to get the complete list).
   They provide the ability to enable the use of a shared library,